markrogo/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 // the value newRoll can change
+// but

 c.
 What is the lexical scope of `newRoll`?

+// the nested anonymous function, the wrapper function personalDice, and any global(s) that might exist

 ### Task 2c - Exit Ticket